 - Expected Time to Completion: 12 months

-Central Maine Community College offers an online associate in applied science degree in medical coding and electronic health records as well as a certificate in medical coding and electronic health records.
+Central Maine Community College offers an online associate in applied science degree in medical coding and electronic health records and a certificate in medical coding and electronic health records.
 Both degrees can be completed entirely online.

 Admission requirements for the program include a completed application form, official high school transcripts for all years attended or official GED test scores, official college transcript(s) from all colleges (if attended), documentation of all program prerequisites, and international students are encouraged to submit TOEFL scores.

-The AAS degree consists of 62 to 63 credit-hours and the certificate consists of 32 to 33 credit-hours.
+The AAS degree consists of 60 to 62 credit hours, and the certificate consists of 28 to 32 credit hours.
 Courses in the AAS degree include anatomy and physiology, medical terminology, health information technology, CPT coding, and ICD coding.
-The certificate program includes courses such as introduction to computer applications, medical specialties and pathophysiology, CPT coding, ICD coding, and insurance coding/claim processing.
+The certificate program consists of introductory computer applications, medical specialties and pathophysiology, CPT coding, ICD coding, and insurance coding/claim processing.